Drassil/git-wiki-theme/docs/Create-a-Module.md

 3. Now you can develop add anything to the main project, such as some scripts or even an entire library

-Note: we suggest to use the [[directory structure|Directory-Structure]] standards of AzerothCore to better organize your modules and be familiar with main project.
+Note: we suggest to use the [directory structure](Directory-Structure) standards of AzerothCore to better organize your modules and be familiar with main project.

 ### **Add the first script**